-• Fund for the Improvement of Postsecondary Education (FIPSE): This line supports programs that fund projects primarily focused on improving access to, or the quality of, postsecondary education.
+• Fund for the Improvement of Postsecondary Education (FIPSE): supports programs that fund projects primarily focused on improving access to, or the quality of, postsecondary education.
 This can include a range of activities as authorized and specified in section 741(a) of the Higher Education Act (i.e. the FIPSE authorization).
 Grantees are usually colleges and universities, but may include other public and private nonprofit organizations.

-Examples of the types of projects that can be funded under FIPSE include projects to hire and train faculty, establish and improve degree programs, improve teacher preparation programs, develop and improve curricula, upgrade technology, equipment, and telecommunications, provide student support, and implement university partnerships with school districts.
+This includes Projects used to hire and train faculty, establish and improve degree programs, improve teacher preparation programs, develop and improve curricula, upgrade technology, equipment, and telecommunications, provide student support, and implement university partnerships with school districts.

 If a significant portion of grant funds are expected to be used for the purchase of equipment make sure to note that and include a justification for that use of funds.

-CDS funding cannot be used for construction or renovation of facilities, except in the case of minor remodeling required as part of technology upgrades.
+CDS funding cannot be used for construction or renovation of facilities, except in the case of minor remodeling required as part of technology upgrades

-DEPARTMENT OF TRANSPORTATION AND DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT
+TRANSPORTATION, HOUSING AND URBAN DEVELOPMENT, AND RELATED AGENCIES